ainblockchain/docs/ain-blockchain/developer-guide/getting-started.md

 ## Step 7.
 Make your app public

-If you're the only one using the app, you can skip this step.
 To allow others (e.g., an echo bot) to write to your app’s paths, you need to modify the rules.
 By default, the write rule is:

 ```js